Café la Trova

 • price 2 of 4

-This nautical bar (Nancy was the name of a ship that raised the first American flag in a foreign port after the Revolution) is serving up inventive cocktails in the heart of Little Havana.
-You won’t find Cuban sandwiches or cafecito at this neighborhood watering hole, but seafaring-themed drinks are aplenty.
+This nautical bar serves up swashbuckling cocktails in the heart of Little Havana.
+Needless to say, you won’t find Cuban sandwiches or cafecito at this neighborhood watering hole; instead, there are seafaring-themed drinks aplenty.
 Feeling adventurous?
 Order the Smile You Son-Of-A-Bitch, a not-so-scary-tasting tipple named in homage to the movie Jaws (it’s even got a plastic shark in it!).
-The Mutiny Milk Punch is a sophisticated and surprisingly light cocktail with hints of chocolate and lemon.
+Care to try a traditional buccaneer tipple?
+Sip on the Mutiny Milk Punch, a sophisticated and surprisingly light cocktail with hints of chocolate and lemon.

 Advertising